“Our jobs as marketers are to understand how the customerwants to buy and help them do so.” - Bryan Eisenberg

 In analyzing the websites of the 50 fastest-growing B2B companies, we found two distinct paths that companies typically try to send potential

-.
+customers down.
 They either direct people to A) engage with the product

 or service in some way, or to B) engage with a salesperson or other company representative to learn more.